LongSna/SimpleSwap/donate.md

 # Donate
-__Thank you to every donor who is willing to advance the progress of this project__
+__Thank to every donor who is willing to advance the progress of this project__

 **SOL:** `5Wdxc8wKpXAiPto7X97JFYEE7wmg8NNfq9LvVKHoEr5B`